 Kiel (Hamburg), Germany

-Travel time to Lübeck is approximately 90 minutes each way.
-An escort will accompany your coach transfer to/from Lübeck and your guide will join you in the city.
-Tout requires approximately two hours of walking over uneven and cobblestoned surfaces.
-Not advisable for guests using a wheelchair or for those with mobility limitations.
+Travel time to Hamburg is 90 minutes each way.
+The transfer to/from Hamburg will be escorted.
+A local guide will join you in Hamburg.
+Tour requires approximately 45 minutes of walking over uneven surfaces and cobblestones; not advisable for guests using a wheelchair or for those with mobility limitations.
 Tour operates rain or shine, but may be cancelled by the operator in the event of extremely bad weather or unsuitable conditions.
 Bring local currency, as many vendors do not accept credit cards or US dollars.
 Use of public restroom facilities costs 50 cents - €1 cash.
 Shops are closed on Sundays and holidays; a few souvenir shops may be open.